laurengarcia/url-metadata/README.md

 # url-metadata

-Request a url and scrape the metadata from its html using Node.js or the browser.
+Request a url and scrape the metadata from its HTML using Node.js or the browser.
 Under the hood, this package does some post-request processing on top of the javascript-native `fetch` API.

 Includes:
 - <meta> tags